Our Mission Statement 2014

 How Can I Avoid Infringing on Someone's Copyright?

-We respect the rights of all artists and creative people worldwide and we expect our members to demonstrate an equal amount of respect and assist us in creating a beneficial and positive atmosphere for all members.
+respect the rights of all artists and creative people worldwide and we

 PUBLIC DOMAIN

-Public domain definition, what is public domain, how and when works enter in the public domain?
-Public domain works, not copyrighted, no rights reserved free for personal and commercial use.
+domain definition, what is public domain, how and when works enter in

 Public domain definition: The public domain is generally defined as consisting of works that are either ineligible for copyright protection or with expired copyrights.
 Public domain refers to the total absence of copyright protection for work The public domain is a range of abstract materials commonly referred to as intellectual property which are not owned or controlled by anyone.
 The term indicates that these materials are therefore "public property", and available for anyone to use for any purpose.